Tag Archives: character building

 Posted on

-I believe that selflessness is one of the most important characteristics for an athlete to posses when playing on a team.
-In order for the team to reach their full potential athlete’s need to be willing to make personal sacrifices in order to better the team.
-A true teammate mentality, asks what does the team need, before asking what do I need?
+I believe that selflessness is one of the most important characteristics an athlete can possess when playing on a team.
+For a team to reach its full potential, athletes must be willing to make personal sacrifices for the greater good of the team.
+A true teammate mentality starts with asking, “What does the team need?” before asking, “What do I need?”

 When I was an athlete, one of my favorite things about playing on a team, was the opportunity I had to help my teammates be successful.IMG_9849 I learned to push my skill level by keeping the mindset that the team’s success was more important than my own.

-On defense, playing for teammates helped me to overcome my fears.
-Instead of worrying about how scary diving for a ball was, I was focused on getting the out my pitcher needed to end the inning.
-I knew that if I didn’t lay-out she was going to have to throw to another batter.
-The need to help my teammates over shadowed my fears.
+On defense, playing for my teammates helped me overcome my fears.
+Instead of focusing on how intimidating diving for a ball was, I focused on getting the out my pitcher needed to end the inning.
+I knew that if I didn’t lay out, she would have to face another batter.
+The desire to help my teammates outweighed my fears.

-I believe that it’s imperative for coaches to create a team culture that is built around selflessness.
-Selflessness is the basis of teamwork.
-Teamwork is one of the biggest factors of success.
-Praise athlete’s when they display the trait of selflessness.
-Reward the ones who have mastered what it means to be a teammate.
-Create opportunities for your athlete’s to show how selfless they can be.
-Set team guidelines so your athletes know what you expect, and know what selflessness looks like on a team.
-Selflessness can teach athletes so much on and off the field.
-It can help them reach their true potential by learning to rely on their teammates and experience genuine teamwork.
+I believe it’s imperative for coaches to foster a team culture rooted in selflessness.
+Selflessness is the foundation of true teamwork, and teamwork is one of the greatest factors contributing to success.
+Coaches should praise athletes when they display selflessness and reward those who’ve mastered what it means to be a true teammate.
+Create opportunities for athletes to demonstrate their selflessness and set team guidelines so everyone understands what is expected.
+When athletes see what selflessness looks like, it will be easier for them to embrace it both on and off the field.
+Selflessness has the power to help athletes reach their full potential by teaching them how to rely on their teammates and experience genuine teamwork.

 Quote of the day: